gabrix73/Nofuture-Go-Memguard/README.md

 <h4>Malware resistance:</h4>
 <p>The combination of memguard protection and the virtual keyboard makes it extremely difficult for malware to capture sensitive data because:</p>
 Encryption keys are never exposed in regular memory.<br>
-Virtual keyboard prevents keylogging, it also uses randomized layouts.<br>
+Virtual keyboard prevents keylogging.<br>
 Memory is actively protected against dumping attempts.<br>
 <h4>Overall Security Assessment:</h4>
-<p>The application provides robust protection against both memory-based attacks and network-based threats.</p> The use of memguard for memory protection, combined with the virtual keyboard's anti-keylogging features, creates multiple layers of security that make it extremely difficult for malware or spyware to capture sensitive data.
+<p>The application provides robust protection against both memory-based attacks and network-based threats.</p>
+<p>The use of memguard for memory protection, combined with the virtual keyboard's anti-keylogging features, creates multiple layers of security that make it extremely difficult for malware or spyware to capture sensitive data.</p>